A guide for developing tools to assess for sexual assault within the context of domestic violence1

 - Mahoney, P. & Williams L. Sexual assault in marriage: Prevalence, consequences, and treatment of wife rape.
 Family Research Laboratory, University of New Hampshire.
 Obtained from http://www.ncdsv.org/images/NNFR_PartnerViolence_A20-YearLiteratureRevie....

-- Note to interviewer - based upon your assessment of the situation, clarify for the victim what you mean by threat, pressure, force, etc.
+- Note to interviewer - based upon your assessment of the situation, clarify for the victim what you mean by threat, pressure, force, and the like.

 - Fribley, C. & Trujillo, O. Sexual Violence Within the Context of DV.
 Praxis International Audio Conference Call, September 2006.